The tax accounting period normally coincides with a company’s financial accounting period, except where the latter

 Another of Irish Revenue’s key aims is to make it easier and less costly for voluntary compliance through further use of digital channels and a range of initiatives to lessen the administrative burden for taxpayers.

 Internationally, Irish Revenue have committed to further tax transparency and the exchange of information between authorities.
-Revenue also emphasis a continued focus on transfer pricing issues both at an EU and global level.
+Irish Revenue also emphasises a continued focus on transfer pricing issues both at an EU and global level.